danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-28-devsum-2012-day2-summary.md

 Johan talked about security, including how you can download .XAP files from the marketplace, change the extension to .zip, unzip them and get access to whatever the file contains.
-Feels like a call for source code obfuscating.
+Feels like a call for source code obfuscation.

 ### Summary